-However, even with all the access information given, these same institutions have restrictions as to who or what can access their networks, which is why they place access restrictions to apps such as VPNs.
+However, even with all the access information given, these same institutions have restrictions as to who or what can access their networks, and this includes apps such as VPNs.

-But what happens when your VPN is blocked at school, hotel, college, or university and you need to access the internet?
+So what happens when your VPN is blocked at school, hotel, college, or university?

 Thankfully, there are ways to bypass such restrictions and get on with your work or browsing.
 Check out the listed solutions below for the specific place your VPN has been blocked.